If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 The pros of Starbucks’ handcrafted drinks are:

-• You can customize them according to your preference.
+• You can customize them to suit your preferences.

-• You can experience new flavors and beverage styles.
+• You can experience new flavors and styles of beverages.

-• You can match drinks to your mood and the seasons.
+• You can pair drinks with your mood and the season.

 • You can enjoy special perks.